 How to Identify U.S. Stamps

-The chief reward of collecting stamps is discovering the fun, relaxation, and thrill of acquiring the stamps you love best!
+Collecting stamps is fun, relaxing, and thrilling to acquire the stamps you love best!
 Knowing the basics of identifying your stamps will add to your enjoyment.
 Two stamps can look the same, and yet are different issues with different Scott numbers and greatly differing values.

 Measuring Perforations